klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab01/README.md

 Git automatically detects newly created files, however it does not automatically track newly created files.
 Git expects us to tell which files to track (and which not).

-To make Git track our *readme.txt* file, insert the following command, when inside the *switchfully* directory:
+To make Git track our *readme.txt* file, insert the following command, when inside the *codelab* directory:
 `git add */readme.txt` or `git add *readme.txt` or `git add *` or `git add .`

 You can also use the following command if you're inside the *version-control* directory: `git add readme.txt`